 That’s all, fellow Rustaceans! 🦀

-Go beyond reading — solve interactive exercises with AI-powered code review on Rust Lab.
+Go beyond reading — solve interactive exercises with AI-powered code review, track your progress, and get a Skill Radar assessment.